antiamoeba/fishoak/_reports/01_17_26_beanhollow.md

 date: 2026-1-17
 ---

 The waves were calm today and there was a decent low tide in the afternoon (0.5), so I decided to take the opportunity to hit up Bean Hollow State Beach again.
-I was feeling lazy so I mainly stuck with bait --- today the name of the game was squid.
+I was feeling lazy so I mainly stuck with bait --- today the name of the game was <a href="https://amzn.to/3YHyn2r" target="_blank">squid</a>.
 I ended up landing a baby cabezon, a pan-sized black rockfish and a decent black-and-yellow rockfish.
 Fairly decent catches given how many fish I usually catch these days from the San Mateo coastline...

 <table>